Firefly III features the ability to automatically create transactions (so you don’t have to). These are called recurring transactions.

 In order to actually create the transactions, Firefly III requires a cron job to be running on your server.
-It must be set up to run every minute.
-The Docker container should launch a cron job itself.
+It must be set up to run every day.
 If you are hosting yourself, you can easily set up a new cron job using crontab and simply Googling for “cronjob linux”.

 Just wait patiently and the cron job will create the transactions during the night.